pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 In this exercise you will be deploying an inventory application.
 Because you are creating a cloud native application from scratch, the decision was made to create a microservices based application.
 The inventory application will be using an SQL database to store, retrieve, and update the inventory application.

-<em>Expected outcome:</em> You have the inventory microservice running in a Bluemix container and comminicating with a Cloudant database.
+<em>Expected outcome:</em> You have the inventory microservice running in a Bluemix container and comminicating with an on-premise mySQL database through a secure gateway connection.
 Success is measured by successfully using the application to query the database.

 ![](images/inventoryarch.png)